 ‘G-g-good!
 Now hurwy, get on my b-back.
 I need you to r-rock me, hard!
 The quicker you rock me, the faster the m-magic will work!’

-‘Hawder, Henwy, Rock me Hawder!’ the unicorn cried out.
+‘Hawder, Henwy, rock me Hawder!’ the unicorn cried out.
 My colleagues were starting to move now, they all stood in shock at what was happening.

 I sat on the little unicorn and rocked harder, and harder!
 ‘It’s not working!’
 I called out.
 Foreman was on me now, shouting at the top of his lungs.

-I stood from the Unicorn with my waste paper basket in hand and with a smooth sweep brought it down on my supervisor’s head.
+I stood from the Unicorn with my waste paper basket in hand and with a smooth sweep brought it down hard on my supervisor’s head.
 It connected with a crack and a cry, and the gasps of my colleagues.
 They called out for security.

 ‘Now rock me, Henwy!’
 I sat and rocked the rocking horse as vigorously as I could.
 ‘I-it’s working!’ it yelled.
 And with no better timing.
 The elevator doors had opened and two burly security guards stepped out.
 One colleague stood pointing at me, and as soon as they saw me, the guards started to run.